 - Battery Explosive gases!
 Do not smoke.
-Keep sparks and flames away from the vehicle and service area.
-Ventilate when charging or operating vehicle in an enclosed area.
-Wear a full face shield and rubber gloves when working on or near batteries. - Charge batteries in a well-ventilated area only.
+Keep sparks and flames away from vehicle and service area.
+Tools, wires, and metal objects can cause sparks when shorted across a battery.
+Follow all instructions carefully when dealing with batteries. - Charge batteries in a well-ventilated area only.
 Batteries emit hydrogen while being charged.
 Hydrogen is an explosive gas and must never exceed a level of 2% of the air. - Battery Poison!
 Contains acid!
 Causes severe burns.
 Avoid contact with skin, eyes, or clothing.
 Antidotes: - External: Flush with water.
 Call a physician immediately. - Internal: Drink large quantities of milk or water followed with milk of magnesia or vegetable oil.
 Call a physician immediately. - Eyes: Flush with water for 15 minutes.
 Call a physician immediately.

-- Wear safety glasses or approved eye protection when servicing the vehicle or battery charger.
-Wear a full face shield and rubber gloves when working on or near batteries. - Use insulated tools when working near batteries or electrical connections.
-Use extreme caution to avoid shorting of components or wiring. - Ensure battery connections are clean and properly tightened.
-See Battery Care on page 53. - Use only 4-gauge (AWG) wires with low-resistance terminals to replace battery wires on IQ Plus models.
+- Wear safety glasses or approved eye protection when servicing the vehicle.
+Wear a full face shield and rubber gloves when working with batteries. - · Use insulated tools when working around batteries or electrical connections. - Ensure battery connections are clean and properly tightened.
+See Battery Care on page 56. - Use only 4-gauge (AWG) wires with low-resistance terminals to replace battery wires on IQ Plus models.

-• Turn off all accessories before charging batteries.
+Turn off all accessories before charging batteries.

-NOTE: Recycle or dispose of discarded batteries in accordance with local, state, and federal regulations.
+NOTE: Recycle or dispose of discarded batteries in accordance with local, state and federal regulations.

 Club Car electric vehicles use deep-cycle batteries.
 Automotive batteries should never be used in electric vehicles.
 New batteries will not deliver their full capabilities until they have been discharged and recharged 20 to 50 times.
-To obtain maximum service life from new batteries, restrict the use of vehicles with new batteries to one hour of operation between charges for the first two months vehicle is in service.
+To obtain the maximum service life from new batteries, restrict the use of vehicles with new batteries to one hour of operation between charges for the first two months the vehicle is in service.
 Batteries should be fully charged before first use of new vehicle, before first use of a vehicle after storage, and before releasing vehicle for use each day.